mdavidsaver/epics-modbus-example/README.md

 # Example EPICS IOC with ModbusTCP driver

-An example of an EPICS IOC using the modbus driver to communicate with a simulation modbus server.
+An example of an EPICS IOC using the modbus driver to communicate with a simulation modbus server/device.

+This example shows a situation where the IOC holds the authoritative value for all setting records.
+This value is re-written to the device each time the TCP connection is re-established.

 # Requirements